Rethinking Parameter Sharing for LLM Fine-Tuning with Multiple LoRAs: Proposed Methods

 \subsection{ALoRA for Multi-Task Fine-Tuning}

 Multi-task fine-tuning typically adapts a pretrained LLM using data from multiple tasks.
 The goal is to improve generalization by learning from diverse inputs.
 The proposed ALoRA is illustrated in Figure~\ref{fig:fig4}.
-Given an input $x\in\mathbb{R}^{d_{\text{in}}}$, the forward pass is given by
+Given input $x\in\mathbb{R}^{d_{\text{in}}}$, the forward pass is